How to Open a Dispensary in Illinois – 2025 Guide

 How long does it take to obtain a dispensary license?

 The timeframe for obtaining a dispensary license in Illinois can vary, but the IDFPR typically issues licenses on a rolling basis.
-The application process can take several months, and once approved, it may take additional time to get the business up and running.
+The application process can take several months, including the payment of a licensing fee and once approved, it may take additional time to get the business up and running.

 What are the regulations for advertising a dispensary?